hhrh/CRUD-Web-App/README.md

 The user is able to do the following actions using the GUI:
 - create records using the provided input boxes at the top of the page.
-- edit an existing records.
+- edit an existing record.
 - delete existing records.

 All actions are designed to update within a servers database in realtime (mySQL).<br>